The Out About Scotland complete guide to the TRNSMT Music Festival

-Attendance figures for the event in 2017 numbered in the region of 120,000, a figure which is expected to be surpassed in 2018 as music-loving Scots flock to the city to catch major acts like The Stereophonics, Liam Gallagher, The Arctic Monkeys, Texas, Franz Ferdinand and The Killers.
-Due to its central location, there will be ample opportunities to book into accommodation within the city boundaries and the excellent Glasgow transport system will ensure that event-goers will get to the show with a minimum of fuss.
+Attendance figures for the event in 2017 numbered in the region of 120,000, a figure which was surpassed in 2018 as music-loving Scots flocked to the city to catch major acts like The Stereophonics, Liam Gallagher, The Arctic Monkeys, Texas, Franz Ferdinand and The Killers.
+Due to its central location there are ample opportunities to book into accommodation within the city boundaries and the excellent Glasgow transport system ensures that event-goers get to the show with a minimum of fuss.

 Visitors to the city will know Glasgow Green for a number of reasons, mainly due to the fact it’s a landscaped oasis right in the heart of the city where visitors can relax by the banks of the River Clyde, but also because it’s the location of two of the most widely photographed buildings in all of Glasgow; The People’s Palace and the Templeton Building.